Artist rendition of Poquoson Lodge No. 49 cir. 1933 - 1939

-Poquoson Lodge No. 49, A.F. & A.M. has over 200 members who are proud not only of their country's heritage, but are also proud that they can, by precept and example, help spread the heritage of Masonry on a local, state and national level.
-We are so enthused by the progress of our Lodge, that we believe you will be interested as well.
-We hope that you enjoy this brief history of Poquoson Lodge No. 49, A.F. & A.M. of Virginia.
+Poquoson Lodge No. 49, A.F. & A.M. has over 200 members who are proud not only of their country's heritage, but also that they, by precept and example, can help spread the heritage of Masonry on a local, state, and national level.
+We are so enthused by the progress of our Lodge that we believe you will be interested as well.
+Please enjoy this brief history of Poquoson Lodge No. 49, A.F. & A.M. of Virginia.

 6 Hunts Neck Road, Poquoson, VA, United States